NerdNu/mkgroups/README.md

 Module Files
 ------------

-`mkgroups` takes as input one or more YAML files called _modules_ in the same directory, that together define groups and permissions for a single world.
+`mkgroups` takes as input one or more YAML files (with the suffix `.yml`) called _modules_ in the same directory, that together define groups and permissions for a single world.

 Modules can contain one or more top level maps with the name `groups`, `weights` and `permissions`.
 All other settings in the YAML are ignored.